 Learn More: Baseball Bats

 Again, the novice parent should consult with the coach before heading over to the sporting goods store.
-I can’t tell you how many times I saw players show up with brand new metal cleats which are illegal in youth baseball.
+I can’t tell you how many times I saw players show up with brand new metal cleats which are illegal in most age groups in youth baseball.

 #5 This Isn’t the Big Leagues Part I